-13. The January 11, 2021 motion of SCE should be granted.
-SCE should be authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on SCE's DR proposals in R.20-11-003.
+- 16. The January 11, 2021 motion of SCE should be granted.
+SCE should be authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on SCE's DR proposals in R.20-11-003, as well as incremental costs for other activities authorized in this decision that are not specifically authorized for recovery.
 The effective date of the memorandum account hereby authorized should be January 11, 2021, the filing date of the Motion.
-SCE should submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account.

-14. The January 12, 2021 motion of PG&E should be granted.
-PG&E should be authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on proposals in R.20-11-003.
+Amounts recorded in the memorandum account may be included in a future application for recovery in rates.
+SCE should submit a Tier 1 AL to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account. - 17.
+The January 12, 2021 motion of PG&E should be granted.
+PG&E should be authorized to establish the requested memorandum account and to utilize that account to track incremental costs incurred to begin working on proposals in R.20-11-003, as well as incremental costs for other activities authorized in this decision that are not specifically authorized for recovery.
 The effective date of the memorandum account hereby authorized should be January 12, 2021, the filing date of the Motion.
+Amounts recorded in the memorandum account may be included in a future application for recovery in rates.
+PG&E should submit a

-PG&E should submit a Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account.
+Tier 1 Advice Letter to the Commission's Energy Division to modify any tariff provisions necessary for the establishment of this memorandum account.

-15. Exhibit CA-1C should be admitted under seal for the duration of three years.
+- 18. SDG&E should be authorized to track incremental costs incurred to begin working on proposals in R.20-11-003 in its existing Advanced Metering and Demand Response Memorandum Account.
+SDG&E may seek recovery of those costs by application, and if approved, seek recovery of the costs via its Rewards and Penalties Balancing Account.
+SDG&E should submit a Tier 1 AL to the Commission's Energy Division to modify any tariff provisions necessary to permit it to record such costs in the Advanced Metering and Demand Response Memorandum Account for future recovery of authorized amounts through the Rewards and Penalties Balancing Account. - 19.
+Exhibit CA-1C should be admitted under seal for the duration of three years.
 During this time frame, the specified information should not be publicly disclosed except on further Commission order or ALJ ruling.
-If any party believe that it is necessary for this information to remain under seal for longer than three years, the party should file a motion showing good cause for extending this order by no later than 30 days before the expiration of this order.

-16. Rulemaking 20-11-003 should be closed.
+If any party believe that it is necessary for this information to remain under seal for longer than three years, the party should file a motion showing good cause for extending this order by no later than 30 days before the expiration of this order. - 20.
+Rulemaking 20-11-003 should remain open to potentially address further issues scoped into this proceeding.